wp-plugins/highlight-search-terms/readme.txt

 To get you started with your own CSS styling that fits your theme, see the following examples.

-= Basic CSS Examples =
+= Basic CSS Instructions and Examples =

 Go in your WP admin section to Themes > Edit and find your Stylesheet.
 Scroll all the way to the bottom and add one of the examples (or your modification of it) on a fresh new line.

-To get a moss green background highlighting on every search term on your webpage:

     .hilite { background-color:#D3E18A }

-Yellow background highlighting on every search term on your webpage:
+For a moss green background highlighting on every search term on your webpage.

     .hilite { background-color:yellow }

-Or light blue background with bold fonts but limited to search terms in your main content section and not the header, sidebar or footer (assuming your theme uses a div with id "content" for the content section):
+Yellow background highlighting on every search term on your webpage.

+These following examples work in the Default theme included in WordPress and should work in many others, but you might find your theme needs different markup.

     #content .hilite { background-color:#9CD4FF; font-weight:bold }

-Orange background with black font limited to post _content_ and _title_ only and not the comments or any other section of the page (assuming your theme wraps your post in a div with class "post"):
+A light blue background with bold fonts but limited to search terms in your main content section and not the header, sidebar or footer (assuming your theme uses a div with id "content" for the content section).

     .post .hilite { background-color:#FFCA61; color:#0000 }

+Orange background with black font limited to post content only and not comments (assuming your theme wraps your post in a div with class "post").

 For more intricate styling, see the advanced example below.